-The J. Robert Van Pelt and John and Ruanne Opie Library welcomes the donations of books and other materials (collectively referred to as gifts-in-kind) which increase the capability of the library’s collections; supporting the curriculum, research, teaching, and mission of Michigan Technological University.
-Gifts-in-kind are accepted according to the guidelines below.
+The J. Robert Van Pelt and John and Ruanne Opie Library welcomes the donations of books and other materials (referred to as gifts-in-kind) which increase the capability of the library’s collections to support the curriculum, research, teaching, and mission of Michigan Technological University.

 Donating to the Archives: